BIOART Project

 - fostering skills in analytical thinking, teamwork, entrepreneurship, presentation, and solving applied engineering problems.

-Main tasks: analysis of educational needs and the labor market, updating existing curricula, developing new courses on artificial implants for biomedical engineering, implementing practice-oriented courses using ECTS, and modernizing laboratory infrastructure.
+Main tasks: analysis of educational needs and the labor market, updating existing curricula, developing new courses on artificial implants for biomedical engineering, implementing practice-oriented courses using ECTS, modernizing laboratory infrastructure, and establishing a cooperation network at the interregional level.

 Laboratory Facilities at Zaporizhzhia Polytechnic National University